Resources

 SWP Amount = (Investment Amount / Investment Tenure) * (1 + Expected Rate of Return)^(-1/Withdrawal Frequency)

-Using this formula, you can easily calculate the SWP amount that can be withdrawn at regular intervals from your mutual fund investment.
+Using this formula, you can easily calculate the SWP amount that can be withdrawn from your mutual fund investment regularly.
 However, to simplify the calculation process, it is recommended to use an SWP calculator, as it automates these calculations and provides accurate results with just a few inputs.

 Jump Tag Icon

-Meet Mr. Patel, a middle-aged individual with a low-income income.
-Mr. Patel has diligently saved a portion of his earnings over the years and decided to invest in mutual funds to grow his wealth.
+Meet Mr Patel, a middle-aged individual with a low income.
+Over the years, he has diligently saved some of his earnings and decided to invest in mutual funds to grow his wealth.
 However, he also needed a regular income to support his day-to-day expenses.
 This is where SWPs came to his rescue.

-Assuming that Mr. Patel invested INR 10,00,000 in a mutual fund scheme with an expected rate of return of 8% per annum.
+Assuming that Mr Patel invested ₹10,00,000 in a mutual fund scheme with an expected rate of return of 8% annually.
 He decides to set up a monthly SWP to receive a fixed income from his investment.
 Here are the details of the investment.

 SWP Amount = (Investment Amount / Investment Tenure) * (1 + Expected Rate of Return)^(-1/Withdrawal Frequency)